4 bereavement counselors discuss different types of grief

 Jill S. Cohen, a family grief counselor in NYC, was kind enough to provide us deeper insights into the difference between grief and complicated grief.According to her website, Jill has been offering specialized bereavement counseling for children and adults for well over a decade.
-She has created magic and helped give people from age three to 73 the “I’m not alone” experience.
+She has helped give people from age three to 73 the “I’m not alone” experience.
 Jill is certified in Thanatology from the Association for Death Education and Counseling (ADEC), which is the study of death, dying and bereavement.
 Grief counseling is truly her passion which she gladly shares with others.
 Author, speaker, and grief counselor Harriet Vogel also shared some valuable knowledge about the different types of grief.Ever since 1991, Harriet has felt privileged to counsel and accompany many hundreds of grieving children and adults as they navigated the murky waters of grief.
 Her career as a bereavement counselor and assistant bereavement coordinator began at the very first hospice on Long Island.
 She left in 1997 to help establish a new hospice where she became the bereavement coordinator.
 She was there until 2007 when she began teaching both “Death and Dying” and “Hospice and Palliative Care” at Nassau County Community College then later at Hofstra University in Hempstead, NY.
 She had simultaneously begun her own practice in 2001 as a grief counselor.
 “Sad is Not Bad” is a book she recently published and she continues to operate her private practice now in Florida.
 Robyn Hubbard, D. Min.
 (Doctor of Ministry) is a grief counselor that runs the Core Healing Arts practice.According to the website, “Core Healing Arts is dedicated to the renewal of spirit and awakening of soul through the body, heart, and mind.”
 This professional is a spiritual companion, grief counselor/certified compassionate bereavement care counselor (MISS Foundation), certified professional dreamwork facilitator (Main Institute for Professional Dreamwork), certified massage therapist (ABMP), and Reiki master.
 She offers a unique, holistic practice of grief counseling that emphasizes a somatic, or body-centered approach.
 When she began her career as a physical therapist, her intention was always to integrate body healing and emotional tending.
 After her mother died in 1989 and she was diagnosed with cancer in 1995, she felt inspired and personally drawn into the world of inner healing, spirituality, and grief work.
 “Rising Above, In Memory Of,” is the website that markets Karen Camerato’s grief counseling services, “From Grief to Gratitude.”Karen’s grief counseling services are unique in the respect that they are geared towards mothers who have lost a child.
 Tragically, Karen is no stranger to this type of heart-wrenching pain, because she lost her eight-year-old son Nicholas in 1996 when he fell through the ice of a frozen pond.
 It took her a long time to recover, but eventually, she found that pure happiness was entirely possible.
 She made a decision to have an obligation to live her best life in memory of Nick, and she was transformed.
 She explains that by becoming a grief coach, she now has true purpose and fulfillment.
 Other moms go to Karen to find that comfort and to fill the empty spaces in their own lives.

 What’s the difference between grief and complicated grief